sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- artifact (index 37): For installation media (rel="installation-media"), this item value indicates the path of the installer executable or script that can be run to launch the referenced installation.
-Links with the same artifact name SHOULD be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.
+- artifact (index: 37): To be used with rel="installation-media", this item value can provide the path to the installer executable or script that can be run to launch the referenced installation.
+Links with the same artifact name MUST be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

-- href (index 38): A URI for the item being referenced.
-The "href" item's value can point to several different things, and can be any of the following:
+- href (index 38): A URI for the referenced resource.
+The "href" item's value can be, but is not limited to, the following (which is a slightly modified excerpt from {{SWID}}):
   - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".
   - a physical resource location with any acceptable URI scheme (e.g., file:// http:// https:// ftp://)
   - a URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
 This